-Tip: If you are unable to leave your terminal window open for the full duration of the silcs-biologics workflow, you can reply y when silcs-biologics asks "Do you want to run the workflow in the background using nohup?".
-This will launch silcs-biologics as a background job and allow it to keep running even if you logout from or close your terminal window.
-When you log back in, you can check the files job\progress.\$job\id and silcs-biologics\main.\$job\id.log (see below for details on how \$job\id is set).
+Tip: If you are unable to leave your terminal window open for the full duration of the siles-biologies workflow, you can reply y when siles-biologies asks "Do you want to run the workflow in the background using nohup?".
+This will launch siles-biologies as a background job and allow it to keep running even if you logout from or close your terminal window.
+When you log back in, you can check the files job_progress.\$job_id and siles-biologies_main.\$job_id.log (see below for details on how \$job_id is set).

 By default, silcs-biologics uses the excipient molecules in \$SILCSBIODIR/data/excipients/mols/: alanine, arginine, aspartate, citrate, glucose, glutamate, glycine, histidine, lactate, lysine, malate, mannitol, phosphate, proline, sorbitol, succinate, sucrose, threonine, trehalose, and valine.
 Each molecule is in mol2 format.
 If you prefer to provide your own excipients, create a directory and place a mol2 format file for each excipient you would like into that directory.
 Your mol2 files must contain optimized three-dimensional geometries as well as correct atom types.
-Additional excipients and buffers can be found in the amino\acid/, buffers/, and sugars/ subdirectories within \$SILCSBIODIR/data/excipients/.
-For example, you could create a directory my\excipients/ in your working directory where you will run the silcs-biologics command, copy mol2 files of your choice from \$SILCSBIODIR/data/excipients/ into my\excipients/, and provide the optional parameter molsdir=my\excipients to run using these excipients:
+Additional excipients and buffers can be found in the amino_acid/, buffers/, and sugars/ subdirectories within \$SILCSBIODIR/data/excipients/.
+For example, you could create a directory my_excipients/ in your working directory where you will run the silcs-biologics command, copy mol2 files of your choice from \$SILCSBIODIR/data/excipients/ into my_excipients/, and provide the optional parameter molsdir=my_excipients to run using these excipients: